 13 April 2007 (Friday) - Another Booze Up…….. almost

-The morning was spent gathering up the last
+The morning was spent gathering up the last of

-afternoon was to be spent getting a “No
+was to be spent getting a “No

-Fishing” sign for the pond, and a box to sit by the arbour in which
+Fishing” sign for the pond, and a box to sit by the arbour in

-thought we’d plan a circular route via
+so we thought we’d plan a circular route via

 The route to Tenterden took us past the Red Lion in Snargate, somewhere about which I’ve heard wonderful reports.
 The idea was to stop for a quick half (just to have a look) and then to crack on.
 We stayed two hours.